Rashrav/Data-Analytics-Portfolio/README.md

 ### 2. Data Analysis and Visualization
 - [Exploratory Data Analysis Using R](https://github.com/Rashrav/Data-Analytics-Portfolio/blob/main/Data%20Analysis%20and%20Visualization/Exploratory%20Data%20Analysis%20Using%20R.pdf): Applied appropriate statistical methods, such as one-way ANOVA, two-way ANOVA and multiple regression, to answer research questions.
 Justified and evaluated assumptions underlying the models, and modified the analysis if needed.
 Used R-studio to create model output and interpreted them.
 Full r codes presented [here](https://github.com/Rashrav/Data-Analytics-Portfolio/blob/main/Data%20Analysis%20and%20Visualization/R%20Script.Rmd).

+If you'd like to have a chat with me about the portfolio, work opportunities, or collaboration, then you can connect with me in [LinkedIn](https://www.linkedin.com/in/rashrav-shrestha/) or email me at rashravshrestha123@gmail.com.